 When 18th century “free market” economists first starting writing/thinking about these things, they were rebelling against a system in which the king or the aristocracy owned all the land and taxed the workers, took a piece of their labor.
 These early “free marketers” defended the rights of artisans, farmers, merchants to own their own property and the fruit of their labor without being taxed and controlled.

-Soon came the advent of industrial manufacturing, which was built upon a model in which the person(s) putting up the capital to build the factory and the machines, became the owner and claimed right to the “profit” above and beyond what he paid the laborers for their time or materials.
-Owners of corporations seek to get labor to work efficiently and to buy materials in bulk to cut costs.
-This kind of profit can sometimes be the direct result of the owner’s talent for organization and management, and, in this sense, it can be considered income from labor.
-But sometimes this kind of profit can come from simply taking a share of the laborers’ work.
+Soon came the advent of industrial manufacturing which increased the productive capacity of individual laborers, and the person(s) putting up the capital to build the factory and the machines claimed right to the “profit” above and beyond what he paid the laborers for their time.
+Owners of the means of production enable labor to work efficiently.
+This kind of profit can be the direct result of the owner’s talent for organization and management, and, in this sense, some of the capitalist’s profit can be considered income from labor, some of it from investment.

 So what happened to those original “free marketers” is that, once free of aristocratic ownership, they sought the right to own and control others’ labor themselves, producing a kind of modified hierarchical system that included, at least, social mobility.
 Some people may be fine with earning wage income, allowing their corporate owners to take a profit off their labor — maybe because they dream of kicking up their feet on a desk some day while others work.
 I have nothing against this dream of easier living.
 But maybe this kind of income, from profit rather than from labor, needs to be treated differently in our tax system, and by “differently” I don’t mean taxed at a lower rate, as it is now.